 Are You Covered In A Ridesharing Accident?

-Alas, legal questions have been raised about who is liable in an accident involving a rideshare driver and how are these individuals covered if an accident occurs.
+Many legal questions have been raised about who is liable in an accident involving a rideshare driver and how are these individuals covered if an accident occurs and you have injuries.
 Are they company employees?
 Or are they independent contractors?

-Currently, Uber and Lyft driver are considered as independent contractors.
-But, they do not meet all of the IRS’s requirements for independent contractors, which has created a debate whether or not they are company employees.
+Currently, Uber and Lyft drivers are considered independent contractors.
+But, they do not meet all of the IRS’s requirements for independent contractors, which has created a debate about whether or not they are company employees.

 If you are injured because of a rideshare driver, they must have bodily injury liability coverage.
 Nevertheless, how much coverage the driver carries can vary and it may not be enough to cover you in the event of a crash if an injury occurs.
 That is why it is imperative that you select some form of underinsurance motorist coverage in order to compensate for any shortfalls in the at-fault driver’s coverage.